dlbewley/guifreelife-src/content/blog/Managing-OpenShift-Machine-Configuration-with-Butane-and-Ignition.md

 OK, that example was pretty clearly writing "Hello, world!", but can you read this one:

 > {{< collapsable prompt=" **👹 Uglier Example**" collapse=true md=true >}}
-  This text is gzipped and then base64 encoded.
+  In this example, the `/etc/multipath.conf` file contents are gzipped and then base64 encoded.
   ```yaml
   apiVersion: machineconfiguration.openshift.io/v1
   kind: MachineConfig